 Food Safety Regulation and Litigation: Minimizing the Risk of Product Liability Claims

 This CLE course will provide product liability counsel with a review of the latest regulatory and case law developments related to food safety.
-The panel will examine critical issues in food safety litigation, explain the definition of the standards for fault, causation and damages, and offer best practices to defend these lawsuits.
+The panel will examine critical issues in food safety litigation, explain the standards for fault, causation, and damages, and offer best practices to defend these lawsuits.

 - Regulatory and compliance requirements in food safety

 - Recent developments under the Food Safety Modernization Act

 - How these rules impact product liability law